AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 # SCD41 sensor – measures CO₂, temperature, humidity
 sensor:
 ```
-To take measurements it's best to use good old thermometers for temperature, hygrometers for humidity.
-CO2 measurements without a sensor are extremely challenging and generally not feasible for accurate results - so compare against better sensor if possible \_0_/.
+To take measurements it's best to use thermometers for temperature, hygrometers for humidity.
+CO2 measurements without a sensor are extremely challenging and generally not feasible for accurate results - so compare against a better sensor if possible **\_0_/**.
 For this article I have useb good old lab mercury thermometer:

 ![Temp Sensor v2 Calibration Measurement 2](https://github.com/user-attachments/assets/da605666-da87-4097-bf1e-851bc1152dc9)